MrMatOrg/mrmat-python-flask-api/README.md

 * Configurability via command line
 * No TLS, because this is intended to run behind a reverse proxy
 * Healthz
+* No OAuth 2, there are still some [issues](https://github.com/zalando/connexion/issues/549) with Connexion to support that